bitoex/bitopro-api-csharp/README.md

 - Console app with examples ready to launch _(provide API keys)_

 ## Examples
-All examples are available to play around with within the repositorys Console application which can be found.
+All examples are available to play around with within the repositorys Console application which can be found in `Program.cs`.

 ## Usage
 Code examples below, or clone the repository and run the  project.